 A compelling call-to-action has a powerful impact on conversion rates.
 It is a crucial element that triggers shoppers to take immediate action and react to the content displayed on a webpage.
 In addition, a good CTA is simple, attractive, and stands out from the rest of the website content.

 Be very particular about contact and address.

 A key aspect of building an impeccable design is having the contact information at the right place of your website.
 It may appear as part of the header or footer or the pre-scroll area depending on where it aids in increasing conversion.

 But talking about eCommerce websites where users might need to get in touch very often, having contact information in the pre-scroll area would be best.

 However, wherever you place, make sure it is not hard to find as this may end in frustrating the users, and ultimately they will leave your website.
 Also, all contact numbers should be clickable, and the addresses should open up in maps.

 Finally, don’t forget to add links to your social media accounts.
-Focusing on these seemingly simple aspects can take you a long way in uncovering profitable opportunities and offering a better eCommerce user experience.
+Focusing on these seemingly simple aspects can take you long to uncover profitable opportunities and offer a better eCommerce user experience.

 Use right images

 Humans have a photogenic memory; thus, images pave a powerful way to grab the attention of your target audience.
 Using the right kind of high-quality images helps your brand stand out by enhancing the user experience.